-“Weight loss was about the same in both groups, even though the bean group had far fewer limitations and ate a significant amount of carbs.”
-What’s more, “The bean eaters saw greater improvements in key health markers,” said Dr. Tonstad.
-“Everyone talks about a low-carb diet being great for weight loss.
+“Weight loss was about the same in both groups, even though the bean group had far fewer limitations and ate a significant amount of carbs,” Dr. Tonstad said.
+What’s more, “The bean eaters saw greater improvements in key health markers.
+Everyone talks about a low-carb diet being great for weight loss.
 But our bodies thrive on the nutrients in good carbs.”
 She adds that beans are an especially great choice for those of us who want to slim down, since they boast high concentrations of fat-fighting compounds.
 “You can get such wonderful weight loss by eating beans with each meal.”
 No suffering required — doesn't that sound amazing?

-Bean Diet for Weight Loss
+Best Beans for Bean Diet and Weight Loss

 Breakfast (choose one daily)

-OPTION 2: Eggs, any style, or any leftover protein, sliced veggies, cooked beans heated with diced Canadian bacon
+2. Eggs, any style, or any leftover protein, sliced veggies, cooked beans heated with diced Canadian bacon

 Lunch (choose one daily)

-OPTION 2: McDonald’s Southwest salad with grilled chicken and beans (vinaigrette dressing and no tortilla strips)
+2. McDonald’s Southwest salad with grilled chicken and beans (vinaigrette dressing and no tortilla strips)